Horizontal Scaling

 The following example shows a setup with a TSM consisting of three MPC nodes.
 Node 1 is configured with two node instances, and TSM Node 2 is configured with three node instances.
 Node 3 runs in the standard configuration, with a single node instance.

 In the previous section, the MPC node instances had standard configuration, except that all instances of each node connected to the same database.
-Here, however, to run more than one instance of a node, all the instances must include the following section in their configuration files:
+However, if your MPC nodes are configured to communicate using direct connections, you need to include the following additional configuration to enable horizontal scaling with independent MPC node replication:

-# Each instance will either handle sessions itself or route the traffic to other instances.
+# either handle sessions itself or route the traffic to other instances.

 [MultiInstance]

 # IP address where this instance can be reached from other the instances.
-If not specified, an
+If not specified an auto-detected address is

 Address = ""